nathanmaher41/WorkScheduler/WorkScheduler_Feature_Roadmap.md

   - [ ] Assign permissions by role group
 - [ ] Prevent shift creation on closed days
 - [ ] Add workplace-wide holidays
+- [ ] Request days off on main calendar
+- [ ] Ask for a shift without swapping
+  - [ ] Admin approval required so not too many hours

 ---